 - The times given apply to food placed in a cold oven. - The temperature and baking time depend on the consistency and amount of the mixture.
 This is why temperature ranges are given in the tables.
-Begin with the lower temperature and, if necessary, use a higher setting the next time, since a lower temperature results in more even browning. - Additional information can be found in the Baking tips section following the tables. - Always place the cake tin in the centre of the wire rack.
+Begin with the lower temperature and, if necessary, use a higher setting the next time, since a lower temperature results in more even browning. - Always place the cake tin in the centre of the wire rack.